|

 El

-de El Barraco, del que soy autor, que fue bien acogido por el público.
+el himno de El Barraco, del que soy autor, que fue bien acogido

-artísticas, organizado por mis alumnos, muchos de ellos son profesores
+mis alumnos, muchos de ellos son profesores del Real Conservatorio,

 Datos biográficos de trabajo antes de la guerra: